shawnlauzon/unit/README.md

 # Unit

-Four types: Angle, HourAngle, RA, and Time, useful in astronomy applications.
+Three types: Angle, HourAngle, and Time, useful in astronomy applications.

+This is a Dart port of the original Go library created by Sonia Keys and hosted at github.com/soniakeys/unit.

 These types are all angle-like types.
 The Time type is at least angle-related.
 It has conversions to and from the other types and has a function to wrap a